 Executive Director to Testify at D.C.
 Council Hearing Today

 Opposing Bill 19-645: Criminal Code Amendments Act of 2012 that targets demonstrators and the Occupy movement in Washington, D.C., Mara Verheyden-Hilliard, Executive Director of the Partnership for Civil Justice Fund is testifying before the D.C.
 Council today.
-Her full testimony is available here.
-Excerpts include:
+Excerpts of her testimony include:

 “The PCJF opposes the legislation styled as the Criminal Code Amendments Act of 2012.
 It sets back the public policy of the District and this Councils’ own actions in support of cherished fundamental constitutional rights.

 It would be more accurate were it entitled the Anti-Occupy, Anti-Free Speech Amendment Act.
 While it may garner favor with the police, and moreover the business interests that have lobbied the DC government to shut down the Occupy movement in DC and seek to prevent its regrowth in the Spring, it is a disservice to this Council’s demonstrated commitment to free speech in the Nation’s Capital.”

 Opposing the Amendment to D.C.
 Code §22-1307(a), which criminalizes the “crowding” of a park, her testimony states:

 The proposed revision to D.C.
 Code Section 22-1307 which notably is entitled “Blocking passage” — actually purports to make it unlawful for a person to “crowd, obstruct or incommode the use of any . . . park or reservation.”
 It authorizes any law enforcement officer to arrest, as a misdemeanor offense with a potential jail term of ninety days, any person who crowds a park and continues to crowd a park after being directed by any law enforcement officer to stop such park crowding.